parsaneuro/Statistics_R_Coding/README.md

 psychology, cognitive science, and related fields, with an emphasis on both methodological rigour and clear communication of results.

+---

+## ⚠️ Viewing Reports

+Please note: GitHub does not render `.html` files directly in the browser.
+To view the analysis reports:
+1. Download the desired `.html` file to your computer.
+2. Open it in any web browser (e.g., Chrome, Firefox, Edge, Safari).

 ## Focus Areas
 - Data wrangling, visualisation, and reporting with the **tidyverse**
 - Generalised Linear Mixed Models (**GLMMs**) and multilevel modelling